IABTechLab/uid2docs/docs/guides/integration-prebid-server-side.md

 ## Optional: Specifying the API Base URL to Reduce Latency

+By default, the UID2 module makes calls to a UID2 production environment server in the USA.

 <ReduceLatency />

-To specify a different UID2 server when you're configuring the UID2 module, set the optional params.uid2ApiBase parameter, as shown in the following example:
+To specify a different UID2 server when you're configuring the UID2 module, set the optional `params.uid2ApiBase` parameter, as shown in the following example:

 ```js
 pbjs.setConfig({